Tinnitus: Adults

 Tinnitus affects 10–15% of people.
 About a third of North Americans over 55 experience it.
 It affects one third of adults at some time in their lives, whereas 10–15% are disturbed enough to seek medical evaluation.

 70 million people in Europe are estimated to have tinnitus.

 Children

 Tinnitus is commonly thought of as a symptom of adulthood, and is often overlooked in children.
 Children with hearing loss have a high incidence of pediatric tinnitus, even though they do not express the condition or its effect on their lives.
 Children do not generally report tinnitus spontaneously and their complaints may not be taken seriously.
-Among those who do complain, there is an increased likelihood of associated otological or neurological pathology such as migraine, juvenile Meniere's disease or chronic suppurative otitis media.
-Its reported prevalence varies from 12–36% in children with normal hearing thresholds, and up to 66% in children with a hearing loss.
-Approximately 310% of children have been reported to be troubled by tinnitus.
+Among those who do complain, there is an increased likelihood of associated otological or neurological pathology such as migraine, juvenile Meniere's disease, or chronic suppurative otitis media.
+Its reported prevalence varies from 12 to 36% in children with normal hearing thresholds, and up to 66% in children with a hearing loss.
+Approximately 3–10% of children have been reported to be troubled by tinnitus.